GarethCott/angular-starter-template/docs/ANGULAR_STARTER_TEMPLATE_IMPROVEMENTS.md

 # Angular Starter Template Improvements Documentation

 ## Overview
-This document outlines the improvements implemented in our Angular starter template that integrates Apollo Client for GraphQL operations and AWS Amplify for authentication.
+This document outlines the improvements implemented in our Angular starter template that integrates Apollo Client for GraphQL operations, AWS Amplify for authentication, and daisyUI for UI components.
 The improvements focus on best practices, code organization, performance, and security.

 ## Implemented Improvements